-Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions - CNBC
+Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions

 "There is more [money] coming in," he said, confirming that inflows are exceeding outflows.

+"We have enough CDs (certificate of deposits) and Treasury Bills and Treasury Bonds in the hand - in the asset side of the banking sector, that provide them with the liquidity," he said.

+He also said the stability of the Qatari riyal, which is pegged to the U.S. dollar, will "continue for the future."

-He said long-term contracts in the gas and oil sectors were not seeing any disruptions.
+Al-Thani said long-term contracts in the gas and oil sectors were not seeing any disruptions.

 Rating agency Moody's Investors Service earlier this month changed the outlook on Qatar's credit rating to negative from stable, citing economic and financial risks arising from the ongoing dispute between Qatar and the Saudi-led alliance.